aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/run-workload.md

 Now we are ready to scale out the simulations.
 Like with the setup job above, when these jobs hit the queue LSF will generate demand for EC2 instances, and Resource Connector will start up the appropriate number and type of instances to satisfy the pending jobs in the queue.

 1. **Submit a large job array**.
 This job array will spawn 100 verification jobs.
 These jobs will be dispatched only after the setup job above completes successfully.
+Again, The `--scratch-dir` should be the path to the scratch directory you used above.

    `bsub -R aws -J "regress[1-100]" -w "done(setup)" ./run-sim.sh --scratch-dir /path/to/scratch-dir`